How can Alexa help caregivers of Alzheimer’s patients?

 - Offer traffic, news, and weather updates

-In this article, you’ll find out how one little device can make such a big difference in the life of those with Alzheimer’s as well as their caretakers.
+In this article, you’ll find out how one little device can make such a big difference in the life of older adults with Alzheimer’s disease, as well as their caretakers.

 Can Alexa Help With Dementia?

-Whether you’re an adult child who’s caring for a parent with dementia or you’re a paid caretaker, watching a senior’s mind degrade is utterly heartbreaking.
+Whether you’re an adult child who’s caring for a parent with dementia or you’re a paid caretaker, watching a senior go through increasing memory loss is utterly heartbreaking.
 And, at some point, you will likely need to help the elderly person around the clock to ensure they’re safe and healthy.